immavalls/eck-on-gke/monitoring/README.md

             ssl.verification_mode: "none"
             xpack.enabled: true
     ```
 - Filebeat is deployed as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
-We need it running on each k8s host, to pick any logs we might have por instances running on that host.
+We need it running on each k8s host, to pick any logs we might have por instances running on each kubernetes worker host.
 - Filebeat will use hints to collect logs from the Pods that have `co.elastic.logs/enabled: "true"`.
 In our example, Elasticsearch and Kibana.
-- Note that it's configured to send data to the `elasticsearch-monitoring` cluster on the same k8s namespace.
+- Note that it's configured to send data to the `elasticsearch-monitoring` cluster on the **same k8s namespace**.

     ```yaml
     elasticsearchRef: